SandraIsige/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The 'su betty' command will switch the current user to the user betty
+The 'su betty' command will switch the current user to the user betty.<br>